GR130398/Gabriele_Ribolla_Projects/README.md

 ### Description of the work
 Optimal trajectory tracking if a quadcopter along a race-track
 ### Main files
-- project_presentation_drone: pdf file, presentation of the project
+- project_presentation_drone: pdf file, presentation
-- Report: pdf file, detailed description of the project
+- Report: pdf file, detailed description
 - Codice: folder , collection of all code files